jamesblackjr/nestjs-app-schematics/README.md

 **Note:** Replace `<model-name>` with the singular form of your entity/data model.

+Credits:

-Credits: Some schematics were ported from [https://github.com/ashinzekene/generator-nestjs-app](https://github.com/ashinzekene/generator-nestjs-app) and `utils` folder was cloned from [https://github.com/nestjs/schematics](https://github.com/nestjs/schematics).
+- Some schematics were ported from [https://github.com/ashinzekene/generator-nestjs-app](https://github.com/ashinzekene/generator-nestjs-app).
+- Also, the `utils` folder was cloned from [https://github.com/nestjs/schematics](https://github.com/nestjs/schematics).